RatBodyFormer: Rat Body Surface from Keypoints: Conclusion

-We believe that our RatDome Dataset and RatBodyFormer collectively serve a novel, sound foundation for autonomous rat behavior analysis and will likely have far-reaching implications for biomedical and neuroscientific research.
+Since each keypoint set corresponds uniquely to a body surface point set in the RatDome Dataset, RatBodyFormer takes only keypoints as input.
+But in situations not included in the RatDome Dataset, such as complex interactions, a single keypoint set may not uniquely determine a body surface point set.
+We plan to address this by incorporating explicit visual cues of the shape of the body surface, such as silhouettes, in our future work.
+We believe that our RatDome Dataset and RatBodyFormer collectively serve a novel, sound foundation for autonomous rat behavior analysis and will likely have far-reaching implications for neuroscientific research.